Elections Canada Audit Committee Terms of Reference (2018–19)

 2. Effective Date

-These Terms of Reference take effect on July 5, 2012.
-They replace the previous terms, which were approved on June 25, 2010.
+These Terms of Reference take effect on April 1, 2018.
+They replace the previous terms that came into effect on April 1, 2017.

 These Terms of Reference define the Audit Committee's mandate, operations, membership, duties and responsibilities, and accountabilities.